Launching your app without first getting a sense of what users are looking for and what core values to feature is unthinkable.

 2. Build your fan base early on

-By listening and facilitating the process, you will be able to win their hearts and minds as you reply back and engage.
+By listening to them and facilitating the process, you will be able to win their hearts and minds as you reply and engage.
 The connection you build will make your testers happily willing to promote your app and tell others to try it.
 Basically, your app will be supported by a community of loyal fans just because you made them feel special.

 3. Iterate quickly and keep your testers engaged